dvklopfenstein/pmidcite/README.md

-The NIH percentile (`G`) grouping helps to highlight the better performing papers in groups `2`, `3`, and `4` by placing them at the front of a sorted list of citations and the lower performing papers in groups `0` or `1` at the back.
+The NIH percentile (`G`) grouping helps to highlight the better performing papers in groups `2`, `3`, and `4` by sorting the citing papers by group first, then publication year.

+The sort places the lower performing papers in groups `0` or `1` at the back.

 New papers appear at the beginning of a sorted list, no matter how many citations they have to